How to Fix Misaligned Teeth: Options, Cost & Insurance

 Finally, traditional braces might hurt.
 They put lots of pressure on your teeth to adjust them into alignment, and they may also scrape against your lips or cheeks.

 Despite potential downsides, there are many benefits to traditional braces compared to other options.
 They are less expensive than some other options, like lingual braces, costing between $4,000 and $7,000 for treatment.

 Your dental insurance plan may cover part of this cost, even if you are an adult, since traditional braces are perceived as medically necessary compared to less visible options.

 Traditional braces are very effective.
 Many dentists and orthodontists are well-versed in applying and maintaining braces.
 Braces can correct a wide range of malocclusions, and treatment can take less time than other options, even for more serious misalignments.

-Treatment with lingual braces is often faster than traditional braces, taking between six months and one year.
+Treatment with lingual braces is often faster than with traditional braces, taking between six months and a year.
 This is in part because the braces are more tailored to your individual needs early on.
-You will also attend fewer appointments than you will with traditional braces.

 Since lingual braces are placed behind your teeth, they are not visible when you speak.
 Even ceramic brackets and clear plastic aligners are somewhat visible, although they are harder to see than metal braces.

 Though lingual brackets can straighten your teeth in less time and are practically invisible, they are not for everyone.
 They do not work effectively for all types of malocclusions.